This episode is a conversation between Mystie and Virginia Lee Rogers, who helps with member support.

 Virginia Lee: It does, because I’m not trying to remember anything or flush out an idea because I don’t want it to go away.
 So, I feel like, OK, I’ve put that all on this pad by my bed or I’ve started using the Notes app in my phone because my husband’s sleeping and probably doesn’t need me turning on a light in order to do a brain dump.

-Mystie: I think that’s the real power of a brain dump, is it just puts it somewhere where your mind isn’t worried or stressed out about keeping something.
+Mystie: I think that’s the real power of brain dumping: it just puts it somewhere where your mind isn’t worried or stressed out about keeping something.
 It’s safe, it’s right here, it’s outside of my mind.

 Mystie: I think that we don’t realize how stressful it is to try to remember things.
 I think that that’s a lot of background stress that we’re not even aware of until we start putting our reminders some place where we’re actually going to be reminded.